emilyhmm/Orbital24_6020_ShopSavvy/README.md

 8. In your browser, visit [http://localhost:3000](http://localhost:3000) to view the website.

-9. Open up a terminal in the backend folder.
-Run `node server.js` to establish connection with the backend server.
+9. Open up a separate terminal in the backend folder.
+Run `node server.js` to establish a connection with the backend server.